scala/docs.scala-lang/_tour/multiple-parameter-lists.md

 def foldLeft[B](z: B)(op: (B, A) => B): B
 ```

-`foldLeft` applies a binary operator `op` to an initial value `z` and all elements of this traversable, going from left to right.
+`foldLeft` applies a binary operator `op` to an initial value `z` and all elements of this traversable, going left to right.
 Here is an example of its usage:

 ```tut
 val numbers = List(1, 2, 3, 4, 5, 6, 7, 8, 9, 10)